DLM - Working with clients from project inception through to completion

 LATEST NEWS

-DLM is a specialist in the design, manufacture, repair, and calibration of load cells, load monitoring, and cable working equipment for the offshore, renewable energy, marine, subsea, and lifting and rigging industries.
-It has developed a suite of state-of-the-art technology and software that complements an advanced range of standard hardware.
+Southampton-based DLM is a specialist in the design, manufacture, repair, and calibration of load cells, load monitoring, and cable working equipment for the offshore, renewable energy, marine, subsea, and lifting and rigging industries.
+The product portfolio is already utilised in the military and defence sector, but JOSCAR approval further entrenches the business in this challenging marketplace.

 Contact for editorial enquiries: Matthew Hill, Matt@dlm-uk.com